The Burden of Being Sensitive

 A teacher discussed feeling like her head would explode during faculty meetings where everyone was ostensibly focused on a business agenda.
-She senses the real conversation they are suppressing—one where they expressed their underlying frustrations.
-After these meetings, the teacher invariably has to go on a long run just to expunge the undigested angst.
+She sensed the real conversation they were suppressing—one where they expressed their underlying frustrations.
+After these meetings, the teacher invariably had to go on a long run just to expunge the undigested angst.

 The Gift of Empathy

-What if everyone who felt differently than someone else was met with softness and understanding rather than judgement, defensiveness, or dismissal?
+What if everyone who felt differently than someone else was met with softness and understanding rather than judgment, defensiveness, or dismissal?

 An artist I know has a hard time moving through the PR and marketing side of her job, because she has no capacity to make small talk.
 She sees through the masks and the shiny bravado.
 She possesses the emotional equivalent of an X-ray machine; she cannot help but strip off the outerwear of the persona.
 As an actor, she is able to surrender to a role because she has no problem slipping right into that character’s shoes.

 Empaths love people.
-They love people so much that it is sometimes becomes intolerable for empaths to be around others.
-In order to refuel and reboot from the incessant tuning-into others, empaths need considerable down time, without external stimulation, to clear their field:
+They love people so much that it sometimes becomes intolerable for empaths to be around others.
+In order to refuel and reboot from the incessant tuning in to others, empaths need considerable downtime, without external stimulation, to clear their field.

 My young friend Brandon was visiting his sister and her friend in Berkeley, and he had an uncomfortable evening receiving tremendous negative energy and harsh words (the two women were discussing sexism).
 In the moment, he tried to stay open, even as his body was quivering from trying to process their pain.
 He left feeling emotionally beaten and drained.
-It took him two days to recenter, and not feel the weight of all the negative male behavior projected upon him.
-He doubled-up on his self-care routines, which included spending quality time in nature, making music, working out intensely, resting, and most importantly, sharing with his outstanding empath mom.
-He had learned early from his mother that no one can move through gigantic collective feelings without a deep listening, non-judging, and caring connection.
-In reflection, though, Brandon realized that on this particular instance, his best move would have been to let his sister and friend know that he needed to leave earlier in the evening, because he felt their emotions too deeply.
+It took him two days to recenter and not feel the weight of all the negative male behavior projected onto him.
+He doubled up on his self-care routines, which included spending quality time in nature, making music, working out intensely, resting, and, most importantly, sharing with his outstanding empath mom.
+He had learned early from his mother that no one can move through gigantic collective feelings without a deep listening, nonjudging, and caring connection.
+Upon reflection, though, Brandon realized that in this particular instance, his best move would have been to let his sister and friend know that he needed to leave earlier in the evening because he felt their emotions too deeply.